 1. Analyze current spend to identify categories

-2. Define goals, KPIs, and objectives for each category
+2. Define business objectives and KPIs for each category

 3. Develop a master strategy to achieve each category’s goals